-C&I-ELED-301 Curriculum of the Elementary School,
+TED-ELED-301 Curriculum of the Elementary School, 3 cr.

-3 cr.
 The relationship of theory to practice is studied in a variety of elementary curricula.
 Analyses and interpretations of teaching-learning processes are conducted.
 Special attention is directed to: (1) instructional objectives in planning, (2) application of theories of child development, learning, classroom management, and instructional methodology to multicultural curriculum development, (3) unit and lesson planning, and (4) evaluation techniques.
 Strategies for meeting the needs of students with special needs are explored.
-Prereg: EDFN-306.
+Prereq: EDUC-EDFN-306 and declaration of major.

-C&I-ELED-302 Methods of Teaching Language Arts Elementary School, 3 cr.
+TED-ELED-302 Methods of Teaching Language Arts -Elementary School, 3 cr.
 Materials and techniques for the teaching of writing, speaking, and listening skills.
 The function of language in the life of the child, the relationship of language in other areas of learning as well as in multicultural settings.
-Attention given to linguisically and culturally diverse learners and students with special needs in the regular and middle school classroom.
+Attention given to linguistically and culturally diverse learners and students with special needs in the regular and middle school classroom.
 Emphasis on intermediate and middle school grades.
-Prerea: C&I-ELED/BLBC-301.
+Prereq.: TED-ELED/BLBC-301.

-C&I-ELED-304 Methods of Teaching Social Studies - Elementary School, 3 cr.
+TED-ELED-304 Methods of Teaching Social Studies -Elementary School, 3 cr.
 A study of instructional methods and materials for teaching social studies to all students, including exceptional students.
 Explores approaches to promoting children's cognitive and affective concept formation, critical thinking, exploration of problems associated with methods of research and appreciation of cultural diversity and global issues.
-May be accompanied by supervised, sequential clinical experiences culminating in teaching student-developed instructional units.
+May be accompanied by supervised, sequential clinical experiences culminating in teaching studentdeveloped instructional units.
 Classroom management techniques conducive to the implementation of successful individual and group unit projects are investigated.
 Emphasis on intermediate and middle school grades.
-Prereq.: C&I-ELED/BLBC-301.
+Prereq.: TED-ELED/ BLBC-301.

-C&I-ELED-305 Methods of Teaching Science - Elementary School, 3 cr.
+TED-ELED-305 Methods of Teaching Science - Elementary School, 3 cr.
 A study of instructional methods and materials for teaching science to all students including linguisically and culturally diverse learners and exceptional children.
 Emphasizes development of lessons to promote scientific thinking and utilization of basic scientific principles and experimentation.
 Includes classroom management strategies conducive to the implementation of successful individual and group science investigations.
 May be accompanied by sequential, supervised clinical experiences culminating in teaching student-developed instructional units.
 Emphasis on intermediate and middle school grades.
-Prereg.: C&I-ELED/BLBC-301.
+Prereq.: TED-ELED/BLBC-301.

-C&I-ELED-306A Methods of Teaching Reading - Elementary School with Clinical Experience, 3 cr.
+TED-ELED-306A Methods of Teaching Reading -Elementary School with Clinical Experience, 3 cr.
 Examines current issues and research in the teaching of reading.
 Emphasis is given to exploring the instructional methods and materials for teaching reading to all students including linguisically and culturally diverse learners and students with special needs.
 Principles of classroom management are included.
 Accompanied by 100 hours of supervised, sequential clinical experiences culminating in teaching student developed instructional units.
 Emphasis on intermediate and middle school grades.
-Prereq.: C&I- ELED/BLBC-301, C&I ELED/BLBC 302 and two additional methods courses.
+Prereq.: TED- ELED/BLBC-301, TED-ELED/BLBC 302 and two additional methods courses.

-C&I-ELED-306B Methods of Teaching Reading - Elementary School without Clinical Experience, 3 cr.
+TED-ELED-306B Methods of Teaching Reading -Elementary School without Clinical Experience, 3 cr.
 For students who do not need the 100 hours of supervised, sequential clinical experiences.
-Prerea: C&I-ELED/BLBC-301.
+Prereq.: TED-ELED/BLBC-301.

-C&I-ELED-307 Independent Study in Selected Problems in Elementary Education, 1 cr.
+TED-ELED-307 Independent Study in Selected Problems in Elementary Education, 1 cr.
 An in-depth study designed for individual students who wish to pursue interests independently in specific areas of elementary education and teaching methodology through readings, investigations, field experiences, reports, and conferences under the guidance of department faculty.
-Prereg.: consent of instructor.
+Prereq.: consent of instructor.

-C&I-ELED-308 Independent Study in Selected Problems in Elementary Education, 2 cr.
-(See C&I-ELED-307 for description.)
+TED-ELED-308 Independent Study in Selected Problems in Elementary Education, 2 cr.
+(See TED-ELED-307 for description.)

-C&I-ELED-309 Independent Study in Selected Problems in Elementary Education, 3 cr.
-(See C&I-ELED-307 for description.)
+TED-ELED-309 Independent Study in Selected Problems in Elementary Education, 3 cr.
+(See TED-ELED-307 for description.)